REST Interface

 The toExternalResponse function handles the Result to ExternalResponse mapping:

-HTTP status codes: 200 for success, 400 for failures and validation errors, 404 for unmatched routes.
+HTTP status codes: 200 for success, 400 for failures and validation errors, 404 for unmatched routes, 500 for unhandled errors (via app.onError).
+HTTPException errors pass through with their own status code.

 6. Middleware